Home of the Dreisbach-Dresbach Family Association

 Three Major Dreisbach Immigrants:

 Simon Dreisbach Sr. (1698-1785) - 1743 immigrant with his wife Maria Katharina Keller (1696-1768), sons Jost (1721-1794), Adam (1722-1803), Simon Jr. (1730-1806), George (1733-after 1800), John (1735-1796) and young daughter Anna Catherina (1738-after 1763).
+Settled in Lehigh Township, Northampton Co, PA.
+Most of his descendants stayed in the Lehigh Valley not too far from Allentown, PA.

 Martin Dreisbach Sr. (1717-1799) - 1751 immigrant with his wife Anna Eva Hoffman (1722-1789), son Martinus (1745-ca.1763), daughter Margaretha (1748-ca.1800), and baby son Jacob (1750-1804).
 Martin used both Dreisbach and Dresbach surname spellings.
+He settled first in Lancaster Co and then in what is now Union Co PA.
+Many, but not all, of his descendants moved to the area of Chillicothe and Circleville, Ohio.

 Henrich Dreisbach (1735-1808) - 1754 immigrant who traveled as a single man.
+He and his descendants settled mostly in Bucks County PA.

 It is certain there were other early Dreisbach immigrants.
 They have left traces behind, but we do not have any information about them other than that they are named in several documents.